Contact Lens For Presbyopia

 Multifocal contacts for presbyopia take time to get accustomed to using, and you should get a trial pair.
 Because these lenses attempt to correct both problems, they may not give you the best vision at either point.
 You might still need half glasses for reading small print and close work, and/or you may need additional correction for the best distance vision.
 This is especially important for driving.

 Additionally, if you have other visual problems, for example astigmatism, glasses may be needed some of the time because contact lenses cannot completely correct all problems.
+Although sometimes you might find multifocal toric contact lenses which can also correct astigmatism.

 For many people, contact lenses can help deal with presbyopia so that they do not need to wear glasses all the time, but depending on other visual difficulties as well as when the presbyopia becomes more severe, glasses may also be needed some of the time.